CDRH/datura/docs/4_developers/saxon.md

 Download Saxon-HE from [Saxonica Open Source](https://sourceforge.net/projects/saxon/files/Saxon-HE/)

+Find saxon9he.jar and move it to usr/local/share/saxon-(version) (make sure to have the Finder show hidden files, if you are on a Mac).

 ## Bash Executable
 This bash executable passes its arguments through to and runs the Saxon JAR